 - Physical therapy may continue or transition to a home exercise program

-- Most patients report significant pain relief by this stage
+- Most patients report significant pain relief by this point

 - Return to recreational activities (golf, cycling, hiking, doubles tennis)